alexhalbeisen/fundraiser-site/index.md

   media_alignment: Left
   headline: "<strong>clothing</strong>"
   content: I will be working on the design and ordering of t-shirts where all profits
-    will go to the charity.
+    will go to the fundraiser goal.
 Please reach out to me if you are interested as well as your shirt size!
   media:
     image: "/uploads/2020/10/18/a_89291_mt-6-2.jpg"
     alt_text: ''